kiminh/qlib/README.md

-Qlib is a an AI-oriented quantitative investment platform.  aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
+Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.

-With you Qlib, you can easily apply your favorite model to create better Quant investment strategy.
+With Qlib, you can easily apply your favorite model to create a better Quant investment strategy.

 - [Framework of Qlib](#framework-of-qlib)